4. Linker Script

 4.2.
 Basic script syntax

-• Symbols
+4.2.1.
+Symbols

 Symbol names must begin with a letter, underscore, or period.
 They can include letters, numbers, underscores, hyphens, or periods.

-• Comments
+4.2.2.
+Comments

-Comments can appear in linker scripts
+Comments can appear in linker scripts.

-• Strings
+4.2.3.
+Strings

 Character strings can be specified as parameters with or without delimiter characters.

 Expressions are similar to C, and support all C arithmetic operators.
-They are evaluated as type long or unsigned long

 A period is used as a symbol to indicate the current location counter.
-It is used in the SECTIONS command only, where it designates locations in the output section:

-. = ALIGN(0x1000); . = . + 0x1000;
+. = . + 0x1000;

+Assigning a value to the location counter symbol changes the location counter to the specified value.
 The location counter can be moved forward by arbitrary amounts to create gaps in an output section.
+It cannot, however, be moved backwards.

-• Symbol assignment
+4.2.6.
+Symbol assignment basics

 Symbols, including the location counter, can be assigned constants or expressions: